vincevalenz/algo-analysis-project-2/README.md

 ### Implementation

 The program parses a client file and creates a DAG.
 The DAG is represented in an **adjacency matrix** (extra credit not implemented).
-An array of all connnected nodes is generated using a topological sort of the DAG.
+An array of all connnected nodes is generated using a **queue-based decrease-by-one** (extra credit applicable) topological sort of the DAG.
 The longest (highest cost) path is then calculated using that array.